 - Impose penalty on visitors who are residents of another hall building and who have committed an offence, as they should be bound by the same disciplinary terms for residents and subject to the same penalties for residents committing the offence.

-- Blacklist the resident being suspended /terminated from hall residence so that he could not apply for hall admission and for overnight stay in any University-managed Accommodation (UMA - including the Student Halls and Off-campus Housing) during his study in PolyU and refuse his access to UMA during the suspension period or within one year of the termination.
+- Blacklist the resident being suspended /terminated from hall residence so that s/he could not apply for hall admission and for overnight stay in any University-managed Accommodation (UMA - including the Student Halls and Off-campus Housing) during his/her study in PolyU and refuse his/her access to UMA during the suspension period or within one year of the termination.

 The disciplinary records of a hall resident will be kept for a period of no more than eight years under normal circumstances.
-The Halls will disclose the hall resident’s disciplinary records and related information to concerned parties within the Hong Kong Polytechnic University including, but not limited to, the Student Discipline Committee of the University, Office of Student Resources and Residential Life and his faculty/department in relation to his study matters in the University.
-The disciplinary records of a student may also affect his eligibility for scholarship and his student records in the University.
+The Halls will disclose the hall resident’s disciplinary records and related information to concerned parties within the Hong Kong Polytechnic University including, but not limited to, the Student Discipline Committee of the University, the Student Resources and Support Section of the Student Affairs Office and his/her faculty/department in relation to his/her study matters in the University.
+The disciplinary records of a student may also affect his/her eligibility for scholarship and his/her student records in the University.

 - A resident has the right to appeal against the decision made by the Warden and/or the Hall Administration.
 It is the responsibility of the appellant to file the appeal request.